a-h-ismail/auto-setup/README.md

 After writing your configuration and extra scripts/files, run the setup script: `sudo ./setup.sh`.

-It expects root permissions so you should store it and associated scripts safely.
+It expects root permissions so you should store it and the associated scripts safely.